Christian Siegfried von Plessen: Personal life

 Plessen's sarcofagus in St. Peter's Church in Copenhagen.

 Plessen was married three times.
 In 1673, he married Sophia Agnes von Lepel (c.
 1650–1684).
 She was the daughter of Claus von Lepel and Dorothea von Wopersnow.
-In 1685, Plessen married secondly to Clara Eleonora Bülow (1665–1689).
-She was a daughter of army officer Barthold Bülow til Scharbow (1620–1694) and Joachimine Dorothea von Spörken (1637–1665).
+In 1685, Plessen married secondly to Clara Eleonora Bülow (1665–1689), daughter of army officer Barthold Bülow til Scharbow (1620–1694) and Joachimine Dorothea von Spörken (1637–1665).
 He and Clara Eleonora had two daughters.
-While he was attending William II's coronation, he was informed that his wife and their youngest daughter had died in the fire of Sophie Amalienborg.
+While he was attending William II's coronation, Plessen was informed that his wife and their youngest daughter had died in the fire of Sophie Amalienborg.

 In 1692, he married Magdalena Hedewig von Halberstadt (1656–1702).
 She was a daughter of major-general Gebhardt von Halberstadt til Langenbrück (1621–1692) and Hedewig Clara von Thun (1620–1690).

-Plessen died on 22 January 1723 in Hamburg.
+Plessen died on January 22, 1723 in Hamburg.
 He is buried in St. Peter's Church in Copenhagen.
-Their daughter, Charlotte Amalie von Plessen (1683–1760), would later marry Christen Ottesen Skeel (1663–1709).
+Their daughter, Charlotte Amalie von Plessen (1683–1760), later married Christen Ottesen Skeel (1663–1709).

 Plessen was survived by three sons and a daughter.
 His eldest son, Christian Ludvig Scheel von Plessen, succeeded his father as owner of Glotup Manor.
 His second-eldest son, Carl Adolph von Plessen, was a central figure at Christian VI's court and a major landowner.
 Their half-sister Charlotte Amalie von Plessen (1683–1760) was married to Christen Ottesen Skeel (1663–1709).
 His youngest son, Christian Sigfred von Plessen (1696–1777), owned the estates Næsbyholm and Bavelse.